TurboWarp/types/README.md

 # Types definitions for the Scratch VM and editor

-Scratch doesn't provide types for their libraries, so we wrote our own.
+Scratch doesn't provide type definitions for their libraries, so we wrote our own.

 This project is still at an early stage.

-Despite being in the TurboWarp organization, this project is currently focused only on the vanilla Scratch (LLK) runtime and editor.
+Despite being in the TurboWarp organization, this project is currently focused only on the vanilla (LLK) Scratch runtime and editor.
 Additional types for TurboWarp may be added later.

 |Module|Status|
 |:-:|:-:|